Skip to the content.

 Let’s try to compile a TOSCA service template that requires inputs:

-puccini-tosca compile examples/tosca/inputs-and-outputs.yaml
+puccini-tosca compile examples/1.3/inputs-and-outputs.yaml

 You’ll see that Puccini reported a “problem” regarding the unassigned input.
 Any and all compilation errors, whether they are syntactical, grammatical, or topological, are gathered and organized by file, row, and column.
-Indeed, Puccini’s strict and detailed problem reporting is one of its most powerful features.

-Let’s set that missing input:
+Let’s set that missing input that caused us a problem above:

-puccini-tosca compile examples/tosca/inputs-and-outputs.yaml --input=ram=1gib
+puccini-tosca compile examples/1.3/inputs-and-outputs.yaml --input=ram=1gib

-In this case the input is a string (actually a TOSCA scalar-unit.size), but note that the the input format is YAML, which is also JSON-compatible, so that complex input values can be provided, e.g. --input=myinput={key1:value1,key2:value2}.
-Also Note that you can use the --input flag more than once to provide multiple inputs.
+In this case the input is a string (actually a TOSCA scalar-unit.size), but note that the the input format is actually YAML, so that complex input values can be provided, e.g. --input=myinput={key1:value1,key2:value2}.

 echo 'ram: 1 gib' > inputs.yaml

-puccini-tosca compile examples/tosca/inputs-and-outputs.yaml --inputs=inputs.yaml
+puccini-tosca compile examples/1.3/inputs-and-outputs.yaml --inputs=inputs.yaml

-puccini-tosca compile examples/tosca/requirements-and-capabilities.yaml --resolve=false
+puccini-tosca compile examples/1.3/requirements-and-capabilities.yaml --resolve=false

 When you turn off the resolution phase you will indeed see no relationships in the Clout (you’ll see that the edgesOut for all vertexes is an empty list).